zachmccabe/zachmccabe.github.io/now.md

   + Belleville Mini-Mil, after reading [this](https://chasingyourmind.blogspot.com/2014/11/minimal-boots-and-belleville-mini-mil.html)
   + USMC hot weather issue via EBay; I've been happy with the Bates and Altama iterations
   + Cheap muck boots
-+ Billhook, which gets my vote as the most versitle and underrated tool on this list
++ Billhook, which gets my vote as the most versatile and underrated tool on this list
 + Dish soap to wash off the poison ivy
 + Loksak bags
 + RX safety glasses; WalMart does a great job with these